abocn/TelegramBot/README.md

    docker run -d --name kowalski --restart unless-stopped -v $(pwd)/config.env:/usr/src/app/config.env:ro kowalski
    ```

-> [!NOTE]
-> The `-d` flag causes Kowalski to run in the background.
-If you're just playing around, you may not want to use this flag.

 ## config.env Functions
+> [!IMPORTANT]
+> Take care of your ``config.env`` file, as it is so much important and needs to be secret (like your passwords), as anyone can do whatever they want to the bot with this token!

 - **botSource**: Put the link to your bot source code.
 - **botPrivacy**: Put the link to your bot privacy policy.